Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

 • Spinach - I use fresh baby spinach leaves as they are sweeter in taste.
-You can also use chopped spinach leaves instead.
-Wash the spinach leaves thoroughly and dry them before cooking.
+You can also use chopped spinach leaves instead, or swap in kale or arugula if that's what you have.
+Wash the leaves thoroughly and dry them before cooking.

 • Double cream - It is very similar to heavy cream.
 You can substitute it with the same amount of full-fat milk and add an extra egg to the mixture.